 Hello!
 My name is Chase and I am a '25 from South Carolina.
-I intend on exploring what the field of music can offer (whether that's the cognition of sound by majoring in music and neuroscience.
-When I'm not hanging out with friends or doing classwork, you can find me practicing tuba in The Hop!
+I intend on exploring what the field of music can offer (whether that's the cognition of sound or exploring more interactive projects).
+When I'm not hanging out with friends or doing classwork, you can find me practicing tuba in The Hop.
 I'm involved in the Dartmouth College Wind Ensemble (DCWE), Dartmouth Symphony Orchestra (DSO), Dartmouth Chamber Orchestra (DCO), Friday Night Rock, and of course, this blog.

 As someone who did not know the ins and outs of marine policy, I loved learning about aspects of the blue economy.
 This class encourages us to be aware of the human aspect of marine problems regarding coastal erosion, pollution, and climate change.
 Professor Webster is the coolest!

 I could not recommend this class enough to anyone who goes to this school!
 Professor Beaudoin has truly influenced me as both a musician and a student.
 We learn the music from the 1800's to present day including famous composers like Tchaikovsky, but also music by Beyonce and even the music of Dartmouth's professors.
 This is much more than a music history class.
 It is a class about music, our lives, and exploring the concept of sonder through musical lens.

 If you're scared of coding or have a love for music, this is the class for you.
 This computer science class is cross-listed with music to teach students how to code using a language called processing to learn the basic principles of design through coding.
 We created several projects throughout the term, but Professor Casey really taught me that there is more to music than I think.
 For my final, I created an interactive keyboard which created a visual effect for each key that created music which made it a musical instrument!
 Genuinely such an amazing and fun class that I think people should consider.